Brokerage APIs

 Data Limits

-IB limits data consumption via their API to 100 symbols.
+IBKR limits data consumption via their API to 100 symbols.
 That means you should only have a few indices streaming realtime data on TWS to maximize use of OSP.
 Eliminate all of the other symbols on TWS or you will hit those limits when you run Custom Searches or Scanners on OSP.
 Our searches are designed to max out at 70 results to avoid this issue.
 Also create watchlists in OSP with under 70 symbols.
 If you click Trade in Option Stalker Pro to view real-time option chains, nothing will automatically appear.
 In the middle of the chain where the strike prices are listed you will see a yellow highlighted area.
 Move that to the strike prices you want to view and click it.
 The data for those options will start to stream.
 This was another creative solution we came up with to avoid hitting those symbol limits.
 Speaking of options chains, they remove the last after the close so you can’t see that options data – very frustrating.
 Fortunately, you can use the Option Pricing feature in Option Stalker Pro to get those values an hour after the close.
-IB does not offer an API connection for paper trading and if more than one account is associated with a login, you have to ask them to separate the accounts.
+IBKR does not offer an API connection for paper trading and if more than one account is associated with a login, you have to ask them to separate the accounts.
 This might result in additional data fees.
 Interactive Brokers does offer futures trading.
 Since TWS has to be running to use the API, it provides an added strain on your processor.
 It is a “heavy” program and you might not even be using it.
-The web connections provided by Ameritrade and Tradier are better solution for the API connection.
+The web connections provided by Schwab and Tradier are better solution for the API connection.
 Given the limitations above, once you learn the nuances you will be able to use this API very effectively.
 Start TWS and then start Option Stalker Pro.
 The two will connect automatically.
 Use this document as a resource and you will be in good shape.

 Common Issues